-The card also boasts a nice sign-up bonus, and if your spending is similar to the average U.S. household’s ($2,024 a month, based on 2018 figures from the Bureau of Labor Statistics) you’ll earn it easily.
+The card also boasts a nice welcome bonus, and if your spending is similar to a typical household you should earn it easily if you put all your eligible spend on the card.
 You don’t need to be a big spender, but you should be an avid traveler to take full advantage of all the card’s benefits and make the annual fee worthwhile.
 (You’ll need excellent credit, too.)

 If you don’t need luxury travel benefits, consider instead the Citi AAdvantage Platinum Select World Elite Mastercard, also issued by Citibank.
 It has a much lower annual fee but doesn’t offer lounge access.
 And if you don’t want to be tied to American Airlines, there are plenty of other travel cards to consider.